pfiffer/how_to_use/README.md

 # how_to_use
-Direct.m: Main loops of the algorithm which sends well locations to the NPV.m NPV.m: Gets well locations and sends them to Eclipse.m Eclipse.m: Contains Eclipse() function which takes well locations ans writes them to the sched.dat file then calls ECLIPSE software to simulate the model with new well configuration
+Direct.m: Main loops of the algorithm which sends well locations to the NPV.m.
+You should run this file NPV.m: This is a function which gets well locations and sends them to Eclipse.m Eclipse.m: Contains Eclipse() function which takes well locations ans writes them to the sched.dat file then calls ECLIPSE software to simulate the model with new well configuration
 Perm-het.txt: Containig heterogeneous permeability values HTCM.data: containig characteristics of the synthetic models (Included for test).